A system personalized to you

 Charging your life

-Many DBS devices require a surgery to replace the battery every 3-5 years.
-With our rechargeable battery Vercise Genus R16 System you enjoy battery longevity for at least 15 years.**
+Many DBS devices require a surgery to replace the battery every 3-5 years.3 Our rechargeable battery Vercise Genus R16 System is warrantied for up to 15 years.

 Unparalleled comfort